radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 ![image description](images/rest.png)

-When the endpoint is enabled, the toggle turns green and a message appears on the **Environment Details** panel that indicates: **Enabling environment REST endpoint**
+When the endpoint is enabled, the toggle turns green and a message appears on the **Environment Details** panel that indicates: **Enabling environment REST endpoint**.

 ![image description](images/enable-rest-conf-init.png)

 ![image description](images/enable-rest.png)

-The endpoint enabling process takes about 5-10 minutes for an endpoint to be successfully enabled
+The endpoint enabling process takes about 5-10 minutes for an endpoint to be successfully enabled.

 ![image description](images/enable-rest-confirmation.png)

 ### Disabling REST

-To disable the REST endpoint, toggle the LDAPS endpoint (which is green)
+To disable the REST endpoint, toggle the LDAPS endpoint (which is green).

-A message appears on the Environment Details Panel that says **Deleting environment REST endpoint**
+A message appears on the Environment Details Panel that says **Deleting environment REST endpoint**.

 ![image description](images/delete-rest.png)